ljmccarthy/fsmonitor/README.rst

 The FSMonitorThread class can be used to receive events asynchronously with a callback.
 The callback will be called from another thread so it is responsible for thread-safety.
+If a callback is not specified, the thread will collect events in a list which can be read by calling read_events().

 More Details
 ------------